Cumberland Gap: History

 The earliest written account of Cumberland Gap dates to the 1670s, by Abraham Wood of Virginia.
-Some time before 1748 Samuel Stalnaker is believed to have passed through the gap while exploring the region.
+Sometime before 1748, Samuel Stalnaker is believed to have passed through the gap while exploring the region.

 The gap was named for Prince William, Duke of Cumberland, son of King George II of Great Britain, who had many places named for him in the American colonies after the Battle of Culloden.
 The explorer Thomas Walker gave the name to the Cumberland River in 1750, and the name soon spread to many other features in the region, such as the Cumberland Gap.
 In 1769 Joseph Martin built a fort nearby at present-day Rose Hill, Virginia, on behalf of Walker's land claimants.
 But Martin and his men were chased out of the area by Native Americans, and Martin did not return until 1775.

 In 1775 Daniel Boone, hired by the Transylvania Company, arrived in the region leading a company of men to widen the path through the gap to make settlement of Kentucky and Tennessee easier.
 On his arrival, Boone discovered that Martin had already arrived in Powell Valley, where Martin and his men were clearing land for their own settlement – the westernmost settlement in English colonial America at the time.
 By the 1790s, the trail that Boone and his men built had been widened to accommodate wagon traffic and became known as the Wilderness Road.

 Several American Civil War engagements occurred in and around the Cumberland Gap and are known as the Battle of the Cumberland Gap.
 In June 1862, Union Army General George W. Morgan captured the gap for the Union.
 In September of that year, Confederate States Army forces under Edmund Kirby Smith occupied the gap during General Braxton Bragg's Kentucky Invasion.
 The following year, in a bloodless engagement in September 1863, Union Army troops under General Ambrose Burnside forced the surrender of 2,300 Confederates defending the gap, gaining Union control of the gap for the remainder of the war.

 It is estimated that between 200,000 and 300,000 European-American settlers passed through the gap on their way into Kentucky and the Ohio Valley before 1810.
 Today 18,000 cars pass beneath the site daily, and 1.2 million people visit the park on the site annually.
 The park features many hiking trails.

 U.S. Route 25E passed overland through the gap before the completion of the Cumberland Gap Tunnel in 1996.
 The original trail was then restored.